Southwest Zone

 Birds

-The Oregon Coast is a great place to look for migrating birds.
-Viewing hotspots include the various rock islands near Bandon, Cape Arago, Coos Bay and the Coquille River estuary.
-Learn more about these and other birding hotspots here.
+If you're visiting the Oregon Coast to check a few birds off your life list, this time of year is a great bet for catching a glimpse of uncommon migrants as they rest and feed on their route back to wintering grounds.
+On the south coast, bird viewing hotspots include the various rock islands near Bandon, Cape Arago, Coos Bay and the Coquille River estuary (learn more about these and other birding hotspots here).

 Many shorebirds winter in the coastal bays where they access mud flats for feeding.
-During king tides and periods of high run-off from rain finding these birds can be challenging.
+During king tides and periods of high run-off from rain, finding these birds can be challenging.
 Times of lower tides is the time to find them.
-Birders will find a mix of Western sandpipers, least sandpipers, dunlin, black-bellied plovers as well as others.
+Birders will find a mix of Western Sandpipers, Least Sandpipers, Dunlin, Black-bellied Plovers as well as others.
 These birds will be in full, colorful, winter plumage.
-Places easy to access for viewing are Bandon Marsh Unit of Bandon National Wildlife Refuge in the Coquille River estuary and mud flats along Cape Arago Hwy near Charleston.
+Places that are easy to access for viewing are Bandon Marsh Unit of Bandon National Wildlife Refuge in the Coquille River estuary and mud flats along Cape Arago Hwy near Charleston.

-If you choose to venture out onto the mud flats keep a close eye on water levels since rising tides can, not only, rise very quickly in winter and spring but they can also trap the unsuspecting birder by flowing in behind them in low spots.
+If you choose to venture out onto the mud flats, keep a close eye on water levels since rising tides can rise very quickly in winter and spring and trap the unsuspecting birder by flowing in behind them in low spots.
 Keeping a 2025 tide book while poking around on the mud flats is advisable.

 Marine mammals